Rammechh/Python-/README.md

 ---
 ## Python Fundamentals
   + **Comments**
+      * Comments do not execute, when you run a program you will not see any indication of the comment there.
+Comments are in the source code for humans to read, not for computers to execute
       * '#' Single line Comment, 3 single quotes(''') or 3 double quotes(""") for multi line comment
       * Variables rules same as other language 1) Variable names are case sensitive (name and NAME are different variables) 2) Must start with a letter or an underscore 3) Can have numbers but can not start with one.